dynamsoft-docs/barcode-reader-docs/performance/speed.md

 The grayscale image is the basis for the following steps.
 The better the quality, the faster the later steps can be.
 Use the parameter [ImagePreprocessingModes](https://www.dynamsoft.com/barcode-reader/parameters/reference/image-preprocessing-modes.html#imagepreprocessingmodes) to specify how the quality is enhanced.

-> TIP:
+TIP:

->
-> DBR goes through all specified image preprocessing modes.
+DBR goes through all specified image preprocessing modes.
 Therefore, try to limit the mode to just one which is best suited to the target images or simply skip the grayscale enhancing.

+#### Generate a good binary image

+The binary image is the basis for the localization of barcodes.
+Depending on the lighting conditions, we can choose either the mode [BM_THRESHOLD](https://www.dynamsoft.com/barcode-reader/parameters/scenario-settings/how-to-set-binarization-modes.html?ver=latest#bm_threshold) or [BM_LOCAL_BLOCK](https://www.dynamsoft.com/barcode-reader/parameters/scenario-settings/how-to-set-binarization-modes.html?ver=latest#bm_local_block) for the parameter [BinarizationModes](https://www.dynamsoft.com/barcode-reader/parameters/reference/binarization-modes.html#binarizationmodes).

+TIPs:

+* `BM_THRESHOLD` is meant for images acquired with high quality like scanned documents, etc. while `BM_LOCAL_BLOCK` handles more complicated images like the ones acquired from a video input.
+Using `BM_THRESHOLD` alone can significantly improve speed but the read rate might not be good if the images are not clear enough.
+* For `BM_LOCAL_BLOCK` , specifying the block size ( `BlockSizeX` & `BlockSizeX` ) to an appropriate value (5 ~ 8 times the module size) can speed things up.
+However, if `BlockSizeX` & `BlockSizeX` are not set manually, DBR will determine their default values based on the size of the image, therefore if a barcode takes much of the image, it's very likely that vacancies will appear in the barcode lines in the binarized image.
+The argument `EnableFillBinaryVacancy` can be set to tell DBR to fill these vacancies but it is a time-consuming operation.
+Therefore, set `EnableFillBinaryVacancy` to `false` can also speed things up where `BlockSizeX` & `BlockSizeX` are already set properly.
+* Try not to set both modes since DBR will try both and it slows things down.
+If you must set both, set `BM_THRESHOLD` as the first option.

 #### Remove texture and filter text

 The less the noise, the faster the localization.
 Use the parameters [TextureDetectionModes](https://www.dynamsoft.com/barcode-reader/parameters/reference/texture-detection-modes.html#texturedetectionmodes) and [TextFilterModes](https://www.dynamsoft.com/barcode-reader/parameters/reference/text-filter-modes.html#textfiltermodes) to remove texture and filter the text in the resulting binary image.

-> TIPs:
+TIPs:

->
-> * To speed things up, skip these two operations for images which don't show much texture nor text.
+* To speed things up, skip these two operations for images which don't show much texture nor text.
-> * If the images to read do come with texture or text, enable one of the two operations can help.
+* If the images to read do come with texture or text, enable one of the two operations can help.

-#### Generate a good binary image

-The binary image is the basis for the localization of barcodes.
-Depending on the lighting conditions, we can choose either the mode [BM_THRESHOLD](https://www.dynamsoft.com/barcode-reader/parameters/scenario-settings/how-to-set-binarization-modes.html?ver=latest#bm_threshold) or [BM_LOCAL_BLOCK](https://www.dynamsoft.com/barcode-reader/parameters/scenario-settings/how-to-set-binarization-modes.html?ver=latest#bm_local_block) for the parameter [BinarizationModes](https://www.dynamsoft.com/barcode-reader/parameters/reference/binarization-modes.html#binarizationmodes).

-> TIPs:
->
-> * `BM_THRESHOLD` is meant for images acquired with high quality like scanned documents, etc. while `BM_LOCAL_BLOCK` handles more complicated images like the ones acquired from a video input.
-Try not to set both modes since DBR will try both and it slows things down.
-> * For `BM_LOCAL_BLOCK` , specifying the block size ( `BlockSizeX` & `BlockSizeX` ) to an appropriate value (5 ~ 8 times the module size) can speed things up.

 #### Optimize the barcode zone localization